-You may be able to get income support payments if you are undertaking a full-time Australian apprenticeship or traineeship.
+You may be able to get income support payments if you are undertaking a full time Australian Apprenticeship.

-If you are an eligible full-time Australian apprentice or trainee, income support payments are available to help cover living costs while you train, including:
+If you are a full time Australian Apprentice, you may be able to get 1 of the following income support payments to help cover living costs while you train:

-- ABSTUDY - help with costs if you are an Aboriginal and Torres Strait Islander Australian who is undertaking an Australian apprenticeship or studying.
+- ABSTUDY - helps with costs if you are an Aboriginal or Torres Strait Islander Australian who is undertaking an Australian Apprenticeship or studying

-If you cannot meet your obligations as an apprentice or trainee because you have a short-term illness or are injured, you may still be able to get financial support during this time.
+If you cannot meet your obligations as an apprentice because you have a short term illness or are injured, you may still be able to get financial support during this time.

-Eligible apprentices and trainees who have a disability can get extra support.
+Eligible apprentices who have disability can get extra support.
 If you are a young person who has a physical, intellectual or psychiatric disability and you get certain income support payments, you may be able to get the Youth Disability Supplement.

 There are a range of other organisations that provide support services and useful information that is helpful.
 You can use Service Finder to locate assistance in your local area.

 MoneySmart has information to help you make the most of your money.
 Read the HELP from the Government section on the MoneySmart website.